 Why do you think or feel the way you do?
-Are you frustrated with some areas of your life?
-Tried online information, the trends, friend advice, maybe even counseling only to end up conflicted by the mass hype of mental health buzz?
+Tired of Googling, the trends, friend advice, maybe even counseling only to end up conflicted by the mass hype of mental health buzz?

 - Engage and reflect in deeper ad functional meaning-making of daily life experiences.

-- Gain personal insight for achieving greater life satisfaction and balance.
+- Gain personal insight for achieving satisfaction and balance.

 - Find authenticity in your inner voice.

-- Transcend bias to experience yourself outside your family- and friend-lens; how they see you or who they need you to be.
+- Transcend bias to experience yourself outside your family- and friend-lens.

 - Access knowledge in your psyche that may be concealed by everyday stress and busy-ness.